 Hyde comes bundled with a precompiled and minified

-app.css containing all the Tailwind you need for the default views meaning that you don't even need to use NPM.
-However, Hyde is already configured to use Laravel Mix to compile your assets if you feel like there's a need to.
+app.css file, containing all the Tailwind you need for the default views meaning that you don't even need to use NPM.
+However, Hyde is already configured to use Laravel Mix to compile your assets if you feel like there's a need to build the assets yourself.
 See more on the Managing Assets page.

 Deploying your site#